KevinTangy/docker-vraxx/README.md

 2. Login as root and copy paste:
     - docker-host-centos_init.sh
     - ktangdb.sql
-3. Run init script with db user/password.
+3. Run init script with arguments for db user/password.
 4. Await the magic.